 - Fire Emblem Tellius reminds you that Chaos Is Evil.
 Uh, then you uncover the millenium-long cover-up setup by the one survivor of the Law vs Chaos War.
 And he's the King of Dragons!

 - Fire Emblem: The Sacred Stones has a variant of this.
 The common myth is that the Demon King was defeated by the "Five Heroes" led by Grado.
 It turns out that the "Five Heroes" were led by Morva, the leader of the dragonkin.
 Together, they defeat the Demon King; Morva is even the one to land the killing blow.
 However, as centuries pass, the human nations which the heroes founded eventually forgot about Morva.
 The people of Caer Pelyn are rather unhappy about this, believing the other nations are being ungrateful to the Great Dragon who saved mankind, but Morva himself doesn't really mind.

 - ''Fire Emblem: The Blazing Sword has a rather half-hearted version of this.
 The prologue states that the Scouring, a brutal war between dragons and humans, began when humans broke the peace for no explained reason.
-Yet it doesn't go on to question the fact that the human "heroes" of that war are held in religious reverence and the one who joins your party is something of The Obi-Wan.
+Yet it doesn't go on to question the fact that the human "heroes" of that war are held in religious reverence and the one who joins your party is something of the mentor.